-Prescribed Services
+Services

 Under O. Reg.
-262, Subsection 66.1 (2) of the Day Nurseries Act, the provision of day nursery, private-home day care and in-home services, children's recreation programs and funding for participants in employment assistance activities under the Ontario Works Act, 1997 are prescribed services.
+138/15, Subsection 6(1), the provision of child care by a child care centre, home child care in a premises overseen by a home child care agency, in-home services, children's recreation programs and funding for participants in employment assistance activities under the Ontario Works Act, 1997 are services for which parents may receive financial assistance.

-Persons with Disabilities
+Persons with Disabilities or Special Needs

-Families in which a parent and/or child has a disability are able to have disability-related expenses deducted from adjusted income.
+Families in which a parent has a disability or a child has special needs are able to have disability-related expenses deducted from adjusted income.
 This reduced income will then be used to determine eligibility for fee subsidy and to calculate the parental contribution for child care.

-For a child, he or she must meet the definition of a "handicapped child" in O. Reg.
-262 under the Day Nurseries Act:
+For a child, he or she must meet the definition of a "child with special needs" in O. Reg.
+138/15: